248 River Avenue

 Artist(s): Sarah Collard (Collard Creations), Manny Wiebe

-Sponsors: Take Pride Winnipeg!, Jenny Gerbasi (City Councillor), Petersen King, Hertz Equipment Rentals, Osborne Village BIZ
+Sponsors: Take Pride Winnipeg!, Jenny Gerbasi (City Councillor), Petersen King, Herc Rentals, Osborne Village BIZ

 Mural of the Year 2015

 In the early stages of the execution of this Mural, CBC filed a beautiful piece on this

 Tam Nyugen: "You ran away because it was freedom or die.
 There was no freedom.
 So

 that's what it would take SO you get on the boat and go- we did not even know where we

 were going- it was just get on the boat and get on the ocean and get away.
 The boat was

 2 metre by 10 meter and when you get on the ocean you think it's just like a piece of

 "It took 5 days to get across the ocean from Vietnam to Malaysia.
 And we don't even